Kriegslustig/projecteuler/README.md

 projecteuler.net/problems

-Tying to write it testdriven in OOP Python
+Tying to write it testdriven in OOP Python.

+Let's see how far i can get ⍟